-This is short bushwalk around Leura, taking advantage of the recent rain (while we’re in the Blue Mountains for a couple of days) to photograph some of the many cascades and waterfalls in the area.
+This short bushwalk to Leura Cascades and Weeping Rock is great bushwalk to do during or after rain, when the waterfalls are at their most spectacular.
 From the Leura Cascades Picnic Area on Chelmsford Drive, a path leads downhill, following Leura Falls Creek.
 It passes a junction with the Prince Henry Cliff Walk, before continuing down to a rock platform where you get a first view of the cascades, and down to two bridges over the creek.
 There’s a great view of the Leura Cascades looking up from the bottom.

 One of the two bridges leads to a large sandstone overhang next to the pool and cascades, which is surrounded by ferns.